 Operators declared infix using the infix form are treated as left-associative; those declared using infixr as right-associative.

-The Mythryl parser makes no inherent distinction between alphabetic and non-alphabetic function names, as the above div and before declarations attest.
+The Mythryl parser makes no inherent distinction between alphabetic and non-alphabetic function names, as the above div and then declarations attest.

 There are two ways to assign a meaning to a binary operator.